Albertosaurinae: Coexistence of Gorgosaurus and Daspletosaurus

-In the middle stages of the Dinosaur Park Formation, Gorgosaurus lived alongside a rarer species of the tyrannosaurine Daspletosaurus.
+In the middle stages of the Dinosaur Park Formation, Gorgosaurus lived alongside a rarer species of tyrannosaurine, Daspletosaurus.
 This is one of the few examples of two tyrannosaurid genera coexisting.
-Similar-sized predators in modern predator guilds are separated into different ecological niches by anatomical, behavioral or geographical differences that limit competition.
+Similar-sized predators in modern predator guilds are separated into different ecological niches by anatomical, behavioral, or geographical differences that limit competition.
 Niche differentiation between the Dinosaur Park tyrannosaurids is not well understood.
 In 1970, Dale Russell hypothesized the more common Gorgosaurus actively hunted fleet-footed hadrosaurs, while the rarer and more troublesome ceratopsians and ankylosaurians (horned and heavily armoured dinosaurs) were left to the more heavy built Daspletosaurus.
-However, a specimen of Daspletosaurus (OTM 200) from the contemporaneous Two Medicine Formation of Montana preserves the digested remains of a juvenile hadrosaur in its gut region, and another bonebed contains the remains of three Daspletosaurus along with the remains of at least five hadrosaurs.
+However, a specimen of Daspletosaurus (OTM 200) from the contemporaneous Two Medicine Formation of Montana preserves the digested remains of a juvenile hadrosaur in its gut region, with another bonebed containing the remains of three Daspletosaurus alongside the remains of at least five hadrosaurs.

 Unlike some other groups of dinosaurs, neither genus was more common at higher or lower elevations than the other.
 However, Gorgosaurus appears more common in northern formations like Dinosaur Park, with species of Daspletosaurus more abundant to the south.
 The same pattern is seen in other groups of dinosaurs.
 Chasmosaurine ceratopsians and hadrosaurine hadrosaurs are also more common in the Two Medicine Formation of Montana and in southwestern North America during the Campanian, while centrosaurine and lambeosaurines dominate in northern latitudes.
-Holtz has suggested this pattern indicates shared ecological preferences between tyrannosaurines, chasmosaurines and hadrosaurines.
-At the end of the later Maastrichtian stage, tyrannosaurines like Tyrannosaurus rex, hadrosaurines like Edmontosaurus and chasmosaurines like Triceratops were widespread throughout western North America, while lambeosaurines were rare and albertosaurines and centrosaurines had gone extinct.
+Holtz has suggested this pattern indicates shared ecological preferences between tyrannosaurines, chasmosaurines, and hadrosaurines.
+At the end of the later Maastrichtian stage, tyrannosaurines like Tyrannosaurus rex, hadrosaurines like Edmontosaurus annectens, and chasmosaurines like Triceratops were widespread throughout western North America, while lambeosaurines were rare and the albertosaurines and centrosaurines had gone extinct.